Coalescing Brownian flows: A new approach: Arratia's flow in

-Combining Lemmas \ref{L:A2} and \ref{L:A1}, we deduce that for $\delta< \delta_0$ (with $\delta_0$ as in Lemmas~\ref{L:A2} and \ref{L:A1}, depending only on $\eps$ and $T$),
+Combining Lemmas~\ref{LA2} and~\ref{LA1}, we deduce that for $\delta< \delta_0$ (with $\delta_0$ as in Lemmas~\ref{LA2} and \ref{LA1}, depending only on $\eps$ and $T$),

 where $p$ is the probability that one of the particles passing through $(x, t_2 )$ for some $x \in A_1 \cap J$ will stay within $[T^\delta]$ until the time $t^* - \delta$ but the trajectory of that particle will leave the tube $T$ at sometime between $t_2$ and $t^*$.
-Recall also that, by Lemma \ref{L:cdi}, we can find a large $n$ (depending only on $\eps$ and $T$) such that $|A_1| \le n$ with probability at least $1 - \eps$.
-Hence, using the Markov property of Brownian motion, we conclude the proof of \eqref{eq:one_tube_inequality} using the following lemma.
+Recall also that, by Lemma~\ref{Lcdi}, we can find a large $n$ (depending only on $\eps$ and $T$) such that\vadjust{\goodbreak} $\llvert A_1\rrvert \le n$ with probability at least $1 - \eps$.
+Hence, using the Markov property of Brownian motion, we complete the proof of (\ref{eqonetubeinequality}) using the following lemma.

-\begin{lemma} Let $B_{\delta, x}$ is the event that a Brownian motion starting from $x$ at time $t_2$ will stay within $T^\delta$ until $t^* - \delta$ but the trajectory of that Brownian motion leaves the tube $T$ at sometime between $t_2$ and $t^*$.
+\begin{lemma} Let $B_{\delta, x}$ be the event that a Brownian motion starting from $x$ at time $t_2$ will stay within $T^\delta$ until $t^* - \delta$ but the trajectory of that Brownian motion leaves the tube $T$ at sometime between $t_2$ and $t^*$.
 Then

 \end{lemma}